natsuhiko/rasqual/README.md

 2. **Genotype likelihood** (GL)

-    You may also use genotype likelihood from conventional genotype imputation in conjunction with phased genotype data:
+    You may also use genotype likelihood (in Log10 scale) from conventional genotype imputation in conjunction with phased genotype data:

         ...
 FORMAT    ...
 Sample_i                ...
         ...
 GT:GL:AS  ...
 0|1:-4.0,-0.1,-0.6:1,10 ...

+    Likewise, you can also provide the genotype likelihood in nominal scale [0-1] with GP FORMAT:

+        ...
+FORMAT    ...
+Sample_i                ...
+        ...
+GT:GP:AS  ...
+0|1:0.01,0.99,0.0:1,10 ...

 3. **Dosage** (DS)